Skip to content

 Don't forget to install kubectl!

-When the cluster is ready we can proceed with installing clabernetes.
+Check that the cluster is ready and proceed with installing clabernetes.

 Installing clabernetes#